cirillodavide/BioHackathonEU-2024/model_serving/README.md

-# Serving llm model on Marenostrum using vllm
+# Serving llm model on Marenostrum using ollama

 ## Preparing on the Marenostrum